fbgallet/roam-extension-live-ai-assistant/docs/api-keys-and-pricing.md

 ## Get API Keys

-- To use GPT models and voice transcription, provide an OpenAI API key (by copying/pasting an existing key or generating a new one via [this link](https://platform.openai.com/api-keys)).
+- To use GPT models, voice transcription, TTS and image generation, provide an OpenAI API key (by copying/pasting an existing key or generating a new one via [this link](https://platform.openai.com/api-keys)).
 A payment method has to be defined in API > Settings > Billing > [Payment methods](https://platform.openai.com/account/billing/payment-methods).
 OpenAI API usage is a paid service, see API usage fees here.

 NB: API fees should not be confused with the ChatGPT Plus subscription; they are strictly separate.
 You do not need the ChatGPT plus subscription to use Live AI Assistant.